 The trail is not too difficult and after about 30 minutes of hiking, I arrived at the first fall, the Hegu Fall.

 Only a platform makes it possible to observe the fall from afar, the path not going near it.

 To reach the second fall, you have to walk for another 30 minutes.
 The path becomes a little more tortuous, passing over two rope bridges.
 I met half a dozen hikers, but otherwise, the trail was very quiet.

 Before arriving at the second fall, I was a bit freaked out by a snake passing on the path close to me.
 It stopped for a few moments, and while I was wondering if I had to keep moving or turn back (and if I had a venomous snake in front of me), it finally quietly resumed its way.

-So it is with a step a little less assured that I arrived at the second fall, the Motian Fall.
-From a height of 30 meters, it is possible to see it from closer than the Hegu Fall.
+So it is with a step a little less assured that I arrived at the second fall, Motian Fall.
+From a height of 30 metres, it is possible to see it from closer than Hegu Fall.

 The trail continues to a third fall which is not very far, but the climb is a little more steep and difficult.
 I did not have good hiking shoes and the snake made me nervous, so I decided to go back to the train station.

 I missed the train by 15 minutes and as it passes once an hour, I had to wait for a long time in the small waiting room with the stationmaster as my only companion.

 I may have been the only tourist in Sandiaoling, but I had the impression that everyone was in Shifen (十分).
 Shifen is probably the most popular stop on the Pingxi line.
 As for Houtong and Sandiaoling, Shifen is also a village born of the coal industry but here, the railway occupies a central place.
 The market is built on both sides of the railroad, which people cross without hesitation.
 As soon as the train has passed, the railway becomes a small public square on which tourists cast Chinese lanterns to the sky.